NUS-MTech-SE-33-PT-ArchSS-G3/bidding-service/generated-client/bid-command/axios/docs/DefaultApi.md

 # **auctionsAuctionIdBidsPost**
 > PlaceBidResponse auctionsAuctionIdBidsPost(placeBidRequest)

 Place a new bid for a given auction.
-Requires a valid JWT token.
-Uses an Idempotency-Key header to ensure retries are safe.

 ### Example